designmynight/designmynight-developers/hugo/content/epos-crm-integrations/Zonal-EPOS-Integration/index.md

 Payments claimed from [Collins Card Authentication](https://collins.uservoice.com/knowledgebase/articles/478064-card-authentication-how-to) should only be taken **after** the booking date has passed (in the case that the customer was a no-show or failed to meet your booking policies).

 As such payments claimed by Card Authentication will **not** push to the till and will need to be manually added to your tills.

+* **Paid Deposits**

+All [manual/request payments](https://collins.uservoice.com/knowledgebase/articles/478069-collins-pay-how-to) taken using the payment link in Collins will automatically push to your Zonal EPOS.

 * **Pushing 'Other' Payments**